 Dead?
 This wasn’t happening!
-I lost chance at finding out about what he’d been up to and most importantly, what was going on with the weather, the army, and my brother.
+I lost chance at finding out about what he’d been up to and most importantly, what was going on with the weather, the air force, and my brother.
 I hadn’t been too close to the family since I ran off, but still this was a bit much.
 Family reunions are not supposed to end in a tragic death.

 I replaced the blanket and stared at the room.
 I was as dark and empty as I felt.

 “What the hell is going on?”
 I shouted as I climbed the storm shelter stairs.
 A somber group watched me emerge from the basement.

 “The storm didn’t blow us away,” said Sally.
 “And the weatherman died.”